great-expectations/great_expectations/docs/terms/execution_engine.md

 Execution engines handle the interactions with the source data system that their Datasource is configured for.
 However, they also wrap data from those source data systems with metadata that allows Great Expectations to read it regardless of its native format.
 Additionally, Execution Engines translate of Expectations so that they can operate in a format appropriate to their associated source data system.
 Because of this, the same Expectations can be used to validate data from different Datasources, even if those Datasources interact with source data systems so different in nature that they require different Execution Engines to access their data.

+### Deferred Metrics

+SqlAlchemyExecutionEngine and SparkDFExecutionEngine provide an additional feature that allows deferred resolution of Metrics, making it possible to bundle the request for several metrics into a single trip to the backend.
+Additional Execution Engines may also support this feature in the future.

+The `resolve_metric_bundle()` method of these engines computes values of a bundle of Metrics; this function is used internally by `resolve_metrics()` on Execution Engines that support bundled metrics

 ## API basics

 ### How to access